hiendv/hireable/README.md

 ```
 [![](https://hireable.0x1115.org/hiendv)](https://hireable.0x1115.org/p/hiendv)
 ```
+*Sorry for the long domain, couldn't afford a short one* :dollar:

 ## But why?
 Some of my friends want to embed the employment status into their open-source projects.
 But it takes too much time and effort to keep these information up-to-date across your projects.